🎃 Why do we carve pumpkins on Halloween?

 Wait, a turnip?
 Pumpkins didn't grow in Ireland at the time.
 Did you know that pumpkins are native to North America?
 Being an abundant, large vegetable, and a beautiful one too, it was a natural choice for Irish and Scottish immigrants to make pumpkins into lanterns.
 After all, orange is an autumn color!

-Create your own cloud, on any topic.
-Enter words yourself, analyze a document, choose one of the presets, or ask WordCloud AI for help.
+Create your own word cloud on any topic.
+Enter words manually, analyze a document, choose one of the presets, or ask WordCloud AI for help.